-had brutally defeated any and all adversaries so that potential enemies had no will or wherewithal to do anything other than submit.
-Most Romans enjoyed the peace of Rome and understood the idea of basilea/kingdom/empire from a positive perspective.
-But for those, like the Jews to whom Jesus first came, whose country became occupied whom Jesus first came, whose country became occupied and oppressed under Pax Romana, the proclamation of a basilea/kingdom/empire only meant servitude and tyranny.
+The use of the word "kingdom"-even when it was modified and explained as a kingdom like no other-had to have introduced somewhat of whom Jesus first came, whose country became occupied and oppressed under Pax Romana, the proclamation of a basilea/kingdom/empire only meant servitude and tyranny.
 For that reason, Jesus did not merely proclaim a kingdom but the kingdom of God and from heaven.
 The kingdom of/from God and of/from heaven is a kingdom like no other!